aMediocreDad/fbl-macros/README.md

 The macros in this module depends on a few other modules to function as expected.
 The icons used for the macros are fetched from the [Game-icons.net module](https://foundryvtt.com/packages/game-icons-net/).
 It is advised you install this module, else you will have a few broken image links.

+## Wiki
+The [wiki](https://github.com/iAmbrosius/fbl-macros/wiki) explains how to add some visual improvements, as well as configure the macros.

 ## Macros
 This module contains the following macros: